Expresses worldwide earned bragging rights and sweet hardware with three contests to celebrate success across the convenience channel.

 The Exchange operates 135 Hunt Brothers Pizzas worldwide, with 14 opening in FY 25.
 In 2025, sales rose 17% over prior year to $52.3 million.
 One Hunt Brothers has opened in 2026, with 17 more planned.

-The North Fort Hood troop store team accepts the award for overall OCONUS winner in the Hunt Brothers Pizza contest.
+North Fort Hood Troop Store Manager Ruza G. Long accepts the award for overall CONUS winner in the Hunt Brothers Pizza contest.
 At left are Exchange Executive Vice President/Deputy Director/CFO Brad Bingham, EVP/Chief Operating Officer Marla Randolph and EVP/Chief Merchandising Officer Eric Sidman.
 At right are Senior Vice President of Merchandising Marissa Carpenter (in red shirt), Consumables Vice President Danielle Pelland and Senior Enlisted Advisor Chief Master Sgt.
 Rich Martinez.

 OLM contest